•This St Petersburg visitors guide is a guest post by Geri of https://www.whenwomantravels.com, and edited by Amy of templeseeker.com.

 During my visit of St Petersburg, I saw the city from many different angles.
 Angles that often surprised me and made me understand that, although I have studied Russian language, history, and culture at school, I actually know very little about this culturally rich and ethnically diverse country.

 The highlights of my trip included palaces, like visit St Petersburg afternoon party, a walk on the riverbanks of Neva and spending time with a lovely Russian family.
+I hope that you enjoy this St Petersburg visitors guide – here are the top attractions that I would recommend.

 Catherine Palace, Tsarskoe Selo, St Petersburg